bancorprotocol/contracts-v3/packages/v3/migration/README.md

 `signer`: Can either be a normal signer or a Ledger signer.
 This object is passed to the migration script.

-`migrationsData`: An array of migrationData to be executed (counting only the migration that haven't been already run - using the timestamp as reference).
+`migrationsData`: A list of migrationData to be executed (counting only the migration that haven't been already run - using the timestamp as reference).
 A migrationData is:

 ```ts
 {